When you think about it… much of what goes on in the world more or less takes place on the streets. This is why street photography is so popular.

+This is less of a street photography idea per se, but something you should take to heart.
 Be confident when taking street shots and act as if you belong on the scene.

 If you look like you know what you’re doing and are supposed to be there, then there’s a good chance that nobody will challenge or question you.

 On the flip side, you could also act like a tourist since they’re known to take photos of just about everything they come across.

 There may also be some instances where asking somebody if you can take their photos is just the right thing to do.
 Then you don’t have to worry about the person moving or leaving before you can take the shot.
 For example, you may find an interesting busker on a street corner that you’d like to photograph.

 This idea for a photograph enables you to add depth and context to a photo and it can be done with a longer lens.